retooth2/xenharmlib/doc/index.rst

    Xenharmlib 0.2.0 has just been released.
    :doc:`Find out what's new<whats_new_0_2_0>`

-Xenharmlib is a music theory library for the exploration and research of microtonality, diatonic set theory, non-standard notations, and many more.
-The library implements a superset of Western classical music theory, so you can also use it to compose and analyze music in the boundaries of the common practice period or 20th century Western music.
+Xenharmlib is a generalized music theory library that supports traditional Western and non-western harmonic systems, unconventional microtonal and macrotonal tunings, diatonic and posttonal set theory and non-standard notations.

 It is easy to use, extendable, and tries to be intuitive.
 Have a peek: